Moana Pacific

 No analysis available

-I looked for hotel-pool wording like hotel rental pool, hotel program, managed by hotel, or branded pool participation, and found no evidence.
-Because there is no public indication that STR is allowed, hotel pool participation is also not supported.
+I searched for wording indicating mandatory hotel pool participation or required rental-program enrollment and found nothing.
+Because there is no evidence STR is allowed, mandatory pool participation is not supported.

 No analysis available